LordofGhost/Arduino-button-box/README.md

 ## Credits

-The whole project is inspired by the youtube channel `amstudio` and the Arduino sketch I got from https://github.com/MHeironimus/ArduinoJoystickLibrary
+The whole project is inspired by the youtube channel `amstudio`